Useful information for international students due to COVID-19 situation and where you can find more:

 Actually, there are five university canteens you can go to:

 Don’t be confused if you find more in a list or map - there are some more, but they are unfortunately currently under reconstruction.
+The university also offers meals in university-run buffets and dispensaries (only pre-ordered meals).
+For the full list, check out this page.

 What should I do when I need a doctor?